 We believe that every member of the school community is entitled to a life characterised by respect, tolerance and understanding and not marked by fear and injustice.
 We continue the task begun by parents and the primary schools of preparing students to be responsible citizens whose Christian values inform and guide their actions.
-Bullying is deliberately hurtful behaviour, repeated over a period of time, where it is difficult for those being bullied to defend themselves.
-This includes emotional, social, physical, prejudicial elements and an abuse of power.
+Bullying is The repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
+Bullying can be physical, verbal or psychological.
+It can happen face-to-face or online..
 As such, it is a form of behaviour which is totally opposed to the school ethos and the Gospel values on which this is founded.
 The school condemns all forms of bullying and works with independent bodies on Anti-Bullying Strategy to identify and reduce it whenever possible.